Convexity of Self-Similar Transonic Shocks and Free Boundaries for the Euler Equations for Potential Flow: Basic Properties of Solutions

-Since the coefficients of the second order terms of \eqref{equ:phi e} are the same as the ones of \eqref{equ:in ST coordinate}, we find that \eqref{equ:phi e} is strictly elliptic in $\Omega\cup\Gsh^{0}$.
+Since the coefficients of the second-order terms of \eqref{equ:phi e} are the same as the ones of \eqref{equ:in ST coordinate}, we find that \eqref{equ:phi e} is strictly elliptic in $\Omega\cup\Gsh^{0}$.
 Using the regularity of $\phi$ above, we find that the coefficients of (\ref{equ:phi e}) are continuous on $\Omega\cup\Gsh^{0}$.
 Thus, \eqref{equ:phi e} is uniformly elliptic on compact subsets of $\Omega\cup\Gsh^{0}$.

 For the boundary conditions along $\Gsh$, we first have